Roboy/roboy_git_tutorial_ss18/README.md

 `$ git checkout -b team-xx-bg-b` (roles: `B` only)
 `$ git checkout -b team-xx-bg-c` (roles: `C` only)

-Now, edit the `git_tutorial.html` file and change the background color.
+Now, edit the `git_tutorial.html` file and change the background colour.
 Every team member should change it to a different value to produce a conflict.

 Add your changes, commit them and push to the server:
 `$ git add .` (roles: `A`, `B` and `C`)